juliotinti/smart-medicine-dispenser/README.md

 - 3D modelling: used to model how the project would be.
 - ESP32: used to deliver the medicine based on the web service call.
 - Flask: used to create the web page and jobs.
+- AWS RDS: used to persist data related to user and medicines.
 - Heroku: used to deploy the web page.

 ## Results